mundisnetwork/docs/src/rattle-shake/register.md

 Please note: Mundis networks are permissionless and therefore anyone can begin running a validator node at any time.
 Registration and KYC are only required to receive compensation or delegations from the Mundis Foundation.
 Please note that U.S. entities and individuals are not eligible to receive compensation at this time.

-## Requirements

-### 1. Get the appropriate hardware & software
+## 1. Get the appropriate hardware & software

-OS: We build and run on Ubuntu 20.04
+Software: Prebuilt binaries are available for Linux x86_64.
+We build and run on **Ubuntu 20.04**

 Hardware Recommendations: